 Yes, I know, so many questions and so few answers!
-At the end of the day, all we can do is promote human flourishing while working to reduce suffering in the world.
+All we can do is promote human flourishing while working to reduce suffering in the world.

 That's all.
-Pray if you want, or not, but what we do will determine the outcomes.
+Pray if you want, but what we do will determine the outcome.

 Maybe those are the simple answers.